gspweim/gspweim/README.md

 * [Project Name 3](https://github.com/gspweim/personal-site) - A personal portfolio site built with React.
 * [Project Name 4](https://github.com/gspweim/personal-blog) - A Markdown-based blog engine.

+### 🌐 3d Printing
+* [PHP_STL](https://github.com/gspweim/php_stl) - A Class written in php that loads an stl file and lets you manipulate it at the triangular level.
+* [Thingiverse_Creations](https://www.thingiverse.com/gspweim/designs) - Some simple designs I have put on thingiverse.
 ---

 ## 🛠 Tech Stack